Purchasing property for the first time can be confusing. I can help. E-mail me at kristine@nantahalaproperties.com .

 The Escrow Holder Won't:

-• Tell you what's best - the escrow agent stays a neutral, third-party status
+• Give advice - the escrow company must maintain a neutral, third-party status

 Mortgage Escrow Account